data-solution-automation-engine/data-solution-framework/design-patterns/design-pattern-data-vault-hub.md

 ---
-uid: design-pattern-data-vault-hub-table
+uid: design-pattern-data-vault-hub
 ---

-# Design Pattern - Data Vault - Hub table
+# Design Pattern - Data Vault - Hub

 > [!WARNING]
 > This design pattern requires a major update to refresh the content.